Sz-Tim/isRev/ms/msDraft.md

 Similar factors likely influence the elevational distribution of ant species across many genera and subfamilies despite dramatic biological differences.
 Thus, while range sizes and changes in species composition are inherently linked to variation in species richness, they are not as directly relevant to richness patterns at the scale of elevational gradients.

-# Acknowledgments
-I am indebted to the authors whose work is reanalyzed here.
-I would also like to thank Dr. Christy McCain, Dr. Michael Breed, Kevin Bracy Knight, Holly D’Oench, and Helen McCreery for their insightful comments and helpful advice.

 # Table Caption
 **Table 1** Robust datasets used for analyses.